kadykov/mcp-vikunja/memory-bank/activeContext.md

 ### Open Questions

-1. When to implement optional features:
-   - Rate limiting implementation details
-   - Request retry policies
-   - Error recovery strategies
+1. How to manage resource relationships in the new layer
+2. How to handle resource-specific validation
-2. How to set up automated test user creation and API token generation for local Vikunja testing
+3. How to set up automated test user creation and API token generation for local Vikunja testing

 ## Current Work Items

 ### Recently Completed

+- Basic HTTP client implemented and tested
-- MSW setup for API mocking
+- MSW testing infrastructure set up
-  - Standardized response patterns for success/error cases
-  - Type-safe request handlers
-  - Comprehensive error simulation
-  - Clear test structure and organization
+- Project and Task endpoint tests implemented
+- Core error handling established

 ### In Progress

-- HTTP client implementation and testing
-  - Basic HTTP client implemented and tested with MSW
+- HTTP client documentation
-  - Project and Task CRUD operations tested
-  - Core error handling patterns established
-  - Next phases:
-    1. Complete reference implementation review
-    2. Set up local Vikunja instance for integration testing
-    3. Write integration tests against local instance
-    4. Plan optional features implementation
+- Resource layer design
+- Test migration strategy

 ### Blocked